jedp/lego-train-tracks/README.md

 ![models](./jumble-of-bodies.png)

-(If you end up assembling your own, make sure when you move and rotate that track coupling you check that the pivot point is on one of the right edges.
+If you end up assembling your own, make sure when you move and rotate that track coupling you check that the pivot point is on one of the right edges.
-This is the only piece whose length is not a multiple of the standard Lego 1x1 brick.)
+This is the only piece whose length is not a multiple of the standard Lego 1x1 brick.

+When making curved tracks, you're going to have to sweep them along a path that follows the pattern you lay out for the sleepers.

 ### Complete Models

 - 8x16 straight rail segment (Lego standard: ME901-ST)
 - 8x20 straight rail segment
+- 8x8 straight rail (Lego half length: ME901-HF)
-- 8x20, 56 stud radius (Lego standard: ME901-56)
+- 8x20, 56 stud radius (Lego: ME901-56)

 I will continue add more as I construct them.